 The lack of noise is one of the first things to notice when driving an electric vehicle.
 You can feel the difference the first time you press the accelerator.
 If you reside in a crowded city, you will notice that the absence of cabin noise applies to road noise as well.

 Fuel cars on the other hand produce much more noise and vibration than electric cars.

 Electric automobiles have great torque, they can accelerate quickly and smoothly, leaving gas-powered vehicles in the dust.
+An electric motor’s output is measured in kilowatts.
+But you can measure EV’s horsepower for describing performance.
 Driving an electric automobile is, by all accounts, gives an edge to the overall driving experience.